Jessica Donahue, RN, IBCLC, Baptist Health

 - Review the breastfeeding timeline to help determine if you need an appointment with a lactation consultant.

 - Nipple pain beyond 7-10 days is NOT NORMAL.
-Schedule an outpatient lactation consult if nipple or breast pain last more than 7-10 days.
+Schedule an outpatient lactation consult if the nipple or breast pain lasts more than 7-10 days.